jaloji/pyautorescene/README.md

 To Do
 -----
+Create a .sh script that does exactly the same thing as the .bat (I don't use this script on Linux so I will have to find where the generic temp files are to have a reliable path that works for everyone)
 Make a better code for Subs reconstruction/check -> Working but little bugged, I'm not sure that will work with all subbed releases.